lcdb/lcdb-wf/docs/references-config.rst

 References config
 =================

-The references section defines genomes, transcriptomes, and annotations to use.
+The references section defines which genomes, transcriptomes, and annotations to use.
 It supports arbitrarily many species and assemblies, and supports customizing references for a particular project.